Updated: May 10

 Want to learn more about the fundamentals of PPC and become a smart seller that advertises their way to success?
-We invite you to join the first ever LIVE PPC workshop conducted by PPC Ninja and the Asian Seller.
+We invite you to join a LIVE PPC workshop conducted by PPC Ninja and the 7 Figure Seller Summit.

 If you have any questions or concerns, please feel free to comment down below or email us at firstname.lastname@example.org!